gbbsoft/GbbConnect/README.md

 GbbConnect remarks:
 - Data on disk are grouped using number in column "No".
 So if you want start new inverter with new data then put new No.

+## Connection to inverter

+if first connection failed than program tries to connect every 5 minutes.

+Program connects to inverter every 1 minute and downloads statistic.

+## Connection to mqtt

+If first connection to mqtt failed then program tries to connect every 5 minutes.

+Program every minute sends keepalive messave to mqtt.
+If connected has been lost then every minute program tries to reconect.